hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

     - TBD - more validations ?
   - Handle:
     - Any additional validation depending on config or state, i.e. semantics checks
-        - Validate that the `amount` in `ConsensusTokenFeeScheduleAllowance` is no bigger then the `maxSupply`
-        - Validate that the `amount` in `ConsensusCryptoFeeScheduleAllowance` is no bigger then HBAR.maxSupply(50m)
         - Validate that the `topicId`s are usable(existing/not deleted/not expired)
     - Check that the sender account is a valid one.
 That is an existing account, and it is not deleted or expired.
     - Add approved allowance: